Divegato/SubterraneanBarbarian/README.md

 * UI is rendered using html5 canvas.

 ##Server
-* Server will be nodejs
+* Server is written using Dart
 * Client server communication will be done using websockets.